MU-U15 Tournament: India colts go down 0-3 against USA | Goal.com

 Austin Brummet, Carlos Cortez and Osvaldo Cisneros were on target for the winning side.

-In a seventy minute game, the India colts managed to restrict the US U15 side to a goalless draw.
+In a seventy minute game, the India colts managed to restrict the U.S. U15 side to a goalless draw in the first half.
 Bibiano Fernandes’ men fought hard and came close on certain occasions to take the lead.

 USA took the lead just minutes into the second half from a penalty they earned.
 Austin Brummet comfortably slotted the ball past Indian goalkeeper Ayush Deshwal.